Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: Melee
 Targets: 1 enemy
-Cost: None
+Cost: None (Upkeep 1 HP)
 Damage: x0 (Physical)
-Special: If this attack succeeds, you begin Grappling your target (who also becomes Grappled).
+Special: If this attack succeeds, you grab your target.
+While you are grabbing a target, you cannot move.
+At the beginning of your turn, make a physical attack against your target; if this attack fails your target escapes your grasp.
+If you have been grabbed by someone, you cannot move.
-Description: An untrained attempt to grab your target.
+Description: An untrained attempt to hold on to your target.

+> Note that you can release a grabbed target by not paying the Upkeep cost, which immediately allows you to move.

 #### Prepare
 Auxiliary